namberino/namberino.github.io/content/posts/tvc-modeling.md

 {{< image src="/img/tvc-modeling/z-data-plot-1.png" alt="Z data plots 1" position="center" style="padding: 10px" >}}

 Look at those curves.
-We can see that our rocket can reach an altitude of around $100m$ with a maximum velocity of around $25m/s$.
+We can see that our rocket can reach an altitude of around a bit over $100m$ with a maximum velocity of around $30m/s$.
 We can also see that initially, the rocket acceleration was around $-10m/s^2$.
 This is because the rocket was under the influence of gravity, so before the rocket is launched, it is always experiencing around $-9.81m/s^2$ of acceleration.
 And at around a few milliseconds after launch, the acceleration broke even with the gravitational pull, hitting $0m/s^2$, and a few milliseconds after that, it reached an acceleration of around $15m/s^2$, then the rocket enters the decay phase and the acceleration gradually dropped off.

 Now, let's take a look at the data on the X axis: